TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 ::::::

-Here is an example where we apply the algorithm without further ado to a $4 \times 4$ matrix.
+Here is an example where we apply the algorithm without further ado to a $4 \times 4$-matrix.

 ::::::{prf:example}
 :label: Ex:LUdecomp:LUviaAlgorithm